djrollins/djrollins.io/README.md

 This repository contains the webserver and content for djrollins.io.

 ## TODO:
  - Fix rendering on low-res portrait screens
  - Add projects section
+ - Cache elements instead of walking the DOM on scroll

 ## Bugs